s1155003185/VCCProjectGeneratorVSCodeExtension/README.md

 ****
 ## Release Log

+### [v0.1.3]
+- Remove support of std::string, all change to use std::wstring
+- Generate Dll Interface for Property Accessor
+- vcc.json remove WorkspaceDestination, change WorkspaceSourceGitUrl to TemplateGitUrl, WorkspaceSource to TemplateWorkspace
+Note: Generation mode need to change WorkspaceDestination if using different PC.

 ### [v0.1.2] - 2024-07-14: Java Bridge: Generation - Create Class as Json Object with
 - Update Generator: Create Table as Json Object